Ingthor06/S-T-E-M-Robotics/README.md

 In [Project 1](Project_1/project_1.md), we focused on programming a VEX Robotics robot to execute a series of movements and solve a specific path-following challenge.
 The following tasks were completed:

 + Forward and Reverse Movements: Programmed the robot to drive forward and backward for precise distances.

 + Accuracy in Positioning: Ensured that the robot remained within a 20 cm tolerance from its starting point after completing each sequence of movements.

 + Gyro Integration: Added a gyro sensor to the robot's hardware configuration, enabling accurate turns and enhanced control.

 + Fixed Turning Directions: Corrected the turning behavior by adjusting motor configurations, ensuring the robot turns as expected.

 + Path Following: Coded the robot to autonomously follow a difficult, predefined path with accuracy using the drivetrain and sensors.

 These improvements were made to enhance the robot's ability to execute precise movements and solve complex tasks autonomously.

+## Project 2
+### Overview:
+In [Project 2](Project_2/project_2.md), we focused on programming the functionality of the VEX V5 robot using a wireless controller.
+The main objectives were:

++ Wireless Controller:
+We implemented functionality for the wireless controller, where each button was assigned a specific action, ensuring smooth connectivity between the controller and the robot.

++ Emergency Stop:
+We created an emergency stop mechanism by mapping the bumper on the V5 robot to stop all movements instantly.
+Additionally, pressing the 'X' button on the wireless controller also triggers the emergency stop, ensuring safety during operation.

++ Gyro Sensor for Circular Movement:
+We integrated the gyro sensor to detect 360-degree rotations when the robot drove in a circle.
+After completing the first 360-degree circle, the robot moved to a larger circle, progressing by increasing the circle size each time it completed a full rotation.
+The robot continued this pattern until it had completed three progressively larger circles.